PradanaIN/semakin6502/web/README.md

 ## DataTable Component

-Reusable tables are built with `react-table` through the `DataTable` component located in `src/components/ui`.
+Reusable tables are built with `@tanstack/react-table` through the `DataTable` component located in `src/components/ui`.
 It provides:

 - Global search across all columns